FurhatRobotics/tutorials/audiofeed-demo/README.md

 # audiofeed-demo

-Demonstration of how the Furhat audioFeed can be used
+Demonstration of how the Furhat audioFeed can be used.

+## Introduction

 There are two examples in this repo:

 * FurhatAudioFeedPlayback: Plays back the audio feed to computer's audio device

-* FurhatAudioFeedRecorder: Records the audio feed to a wav file (recording.wav)
+* FurhatAudioFeedRecorder: Records the audio feed to a wav files in the project's directory

-The IP address of Furhat is set to 127.0.0.1, please update this if you are running against a Furhat on another machine.
+## How to use

-Don't forget to enable the audio feed on the robot.
+1. Enable the audio feed on your robot (Settings/External_Feeds in the web interface)
+2. Set the IP of your robot or machine in the main.kt file (your device need to be on the same network)
+3. Comment out / uncomment the parts that you want to try in the main.kt file
+4. Enjoy :D